Oxford Summer Program Course Information

 The academic program consists of:

-- Optional extra-curricular events progam
+- Optional extra-curricular events program

 - The Fundamentals of International Human Rights Law; or